HabanaAI/Model-References/PyTorch/examples/gpu_migration/nlp/bert/README.md

 The script creates a formatted dataset for Phase 1 and Phase 2 of the pre-training.

 ### Packing the Data
-Habana supports using a [Data packing technique](https://github.com/HabanaAI/Gaudi-tutorials/blob/main/TensorFlow/DataPackingMLperfBERT/Data_Packing_Process_for_MLPERF_BERT.ipynb), called Non-Negative Least Squares Histogram.
+Intel Gaudi supports using a [Data packing technique](https://github.com/HabanaAI/Gaudi-tutorials/blob/main/TensorFlow/DataPackingMLperfBERT/Data_Packing_Process_for_MLPERF_BERT.ipynb) called Non-Negative Least Squares Histogram.
 Here, instead of padding with zero, several short sequences are packed into one multi-sequence of size `max_seq_len`.
 Thus, this removes most of the padding, which can lead to a speedup of up to 2&times;